kalibera/rchk/doc/INTERNALS.md

 statement is reachable.
 All other basic blocks are error basic blocks.
 An *error function* is a function with error basic block as as the entry basic block.
-This is a simple reachability problem (one for basic blocks within a function, one for the callgraph).
+This is a simple reachability problem (one for basic blocks within a function, one for the call graph).

 ```
 errorBBs =